dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 ## Checking User Opt-In Status

-Some Dash tools may need to know if the user has opted in for Analytics collection in order to enable additional functionality.
+Some tools may need to know if the user has opted in for Analytics collection in order to enable additional functionality.
 The example below shows how to check the status